OpenTelemetry PHP

 in package

-Represents a complete profile, including sample types, samples, mappings to binaries, locations, functions, string table, and additional metadata.
+Represents a complete profile, including sample types, samples, mappings to binaries, stacks, locations, functions, string table, and additional metadata.
 It modifies and annotates pprof Profile with OpenTelemetry specific fields.

 Note that whilst fields in this message retain the name and field id from pprof in most cases for ease of understanding data migration, it is not intended that pprof:Profile and OpenTelemetry:Profile encoding be wire compatible.

 Generated from protobuf message opentelemetry.proto.profiles.v1development.Profile